interest-protocol/suitears/README.md

 Do refer to the [contribution guidelines](https://github.com/interest-protocol/suitears/blob/main/CONTRIBUTING.md) for more details.

+## Credits

+Suitears💧 modules are inspired/based on many open-source projects.
+The list below is not extensive by any means.

+- Aptos
+- Movemate
+- PancakeSwap
+- Scallop
+- Starcoin

 ## Safety

 This is provided on an "as is" and "as available" basis.